WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 <aside class="notes">

 **Talking Points**:
 - We will build an app where a user can write out different ideas and save them to a database.
-This app will have 2 models — Users and Ideas (which will live inside of Users).
+This app will have 2 models: Users and Ideas (which will live inside of Users).

 **Teaching Tips**: